Bloc party: In non-communist regimes

 A few examples of a bloc party system also exist in non-Communist regimes.

 Austria

 The Communist Party of Austria, while being in opposition, attempted to create bloc parties.
 The Socialist Workers' Party was meant to replace the Socialist Party of Austria as the main social democratic party while the Democratic Union was planned to replace the Austrian People's Party as the main conservative party.
 Together they formed the "Austrian People's Opposition" in the 1953 legislative election but only won 5.24%, crushing the plan.

 Georgia

 The People's Power party, a split-off of the ruling Georgian Dream, has been described as a satellite party by various observers.

+Iran

+Since the 1950s, Pahlavi Iran had a two party system, the ruling Nationalists' Party of PM Manouchehr Eghbal, which was later replaced by the Iran Novin Party, and the People's Party, which officially functioned as the opposition party.
+Effectively both parties were identical.
+In 1975, they were merged into the sole legal Rastakhiz Party.

 Iraq

 In the Republic of Iraq, the National Progressive Front was an umbrella organisation compromising the Ba'ath Party and several other pro-government parties, who in practice played a subordinate role to the Ba'ath Party.
 The Kurdistan Revolutionary Party, a faction of the Kurdistan Democratic Party and the Movement of Progressive Kurds were also accepted.
 The Ba'ath Party was overthrown and dissolved after the invasion of Iraq.